Power Solutions (PS)

 High-power optical connectors

 Diamond offers dedicated connectors that support higher optical power at fiber-to-fiber or air-to-fiber transitions.
-To reduce the risk of laser-induced damage or failures due to thermomechanical effects, different techniques are applied in order to increase the spot size and consequently decrease the optical power density at the interface.
+To reduce the risk of laser-induced damage or failures due to thermomechanical effects, different techniques are applied to increase the spot size and consequently decrease the optical power density at the interface.

 PS Collimated (Contact)